iced-rs/iced_audio/README.md

 * [x] `VSlider` - Vertical Slider
 * [x] `Ramp` - Ramp used to control the easing between two points in time
 * [x] `XYPad`- XY Pad for controlling two parameters at once
+* [x] `AutoRangeInput` - A dot used to control the range of automation for a parameter.
+Styles for visual feedback of the automation range exist for the `HSlider`, `VSlider`, and `Knob` widgets.
+* [x] `DBMeter` - A decibel meter.
+Note that any DSP and animation must be done manually.

 ## Widgets partially implemented
 * [x] `Knob` - A basic knob widget.
 No texture style yet.
 There is also a known bug where input will stop when the mouse leaves the window under some conditions.
-* [x] `DBMeter` - A decibel meter.
-No animation or DSP yet.
-The user must calculate levels and animate them manually.

 Take a look at the [roadmap] for a list of planned widgets.